tsgates/arch-wiki-markdown/wiki/Advanced_Linux_Sound_Architecture.md

 Using mbeq

-Note: This method requires the use of a ladspa plugin which might use quite a bit of CPU when sound plays.
+Note:This method requires the use of a ladspa plugin which might use quite a bit of CPU when sound plays.
 In addition, this was made with stereophonic sound (e.g. headphones) in mind.